 Welcome to Bustle's Abortion AMA column, where reproductive rights advocate and Romper editor Danielle Campoamor will speak to experts and medical professionals to answer people's questions about abortion in a way that is educational, unvarnished, and judgement free.
 Ask us anything.

 To be perfectly honest, sex was the absolute last thing on my mind after I had my abortion.
 There's of course no right or wrong way to feel on this front, but in my case, I was wonderfully content to focus on the complimentary juice box and Saltines I was handed in the recovery room at my local Planned Parenthood.
-The question, "Can I have sex after I've had an abortion?" was way the hell behind, "Can I thank my doctor just one more time?" and, "What can I binge-watch while I recover?"
+The question "can I have sex after I've had an abortion?" was way the hell behind "can I thank my doctor just one more time?" and "what should I marathon-watch while I recover?"
 Still, I paid attention when my physician carefully went over the post-op instructions, which included information on when it would be physically safe for me to resume sexual activity.

 Dr. Colleen Denny, M.D., a clinical assistant professor in the Department of Obstetrics and Gynecology at NYU Langone Health, tells Bustle that patients should wait about two weeks before inserting anything into the vagina post-abortion.
 "That means not having vaginal sex but also not using tampons or douching or cleaning inside the vagina," she says.
 "That doesn’t rule out things like oral sex or other forms of non-vaginal sex in any way."

 After any procedure that opens your cervix, including giving birth, a patient is more vulnerable to infection, and the two-week waiting period helps minimize the chances of a foreign body causing a post-abortion complication.
-"When we do a surgical abortion, we use instruments that are small and sort of thin to empty out the uterus and empty out the pregnancy, and we can only put those instruments in if we do a little bit of dilation of the cervix, to open it up just a little bit," Denny explains.
+"When we do a surgical abortion, we use instruments that are small and thin to empty out the uterus and empty out the pregnancy, and we can only put those instruments in if we do a little bit of dilation of the cervix," Denny explains.
 Normally, the cervix is closed, which keeps anything in the vagina from making its way to the uterus, fallopian tubes, or higher into the body.
 "The cervix naturally closes by itself in the week or two after the abortion is done, so there’s nothing the patients have to do, except wait."

-After waiting two weeks, you should be totally medically fine to go back to your everyday life, including your sex life, assuming you don't have any complications.
-A 2014 study published in Obstetrics & Gynecology found that only two percent of abortions resulted in major complications six weeks after the procedure.
-But any woman is advised to hold off on intercourse when a pregnancy ends, whether it ends with birth or an abortion.
+After waiting two weeks, you should be totally fine to go back to your everyday life, including your sex life, assuming you don't have any complications.
+A 2015 study published in Obstetrics & Gynecology found that only 2% of abortions resulted in major complications six weeks after the procedure.
+But anyone is advised to hold off on intercourse when a pregnancy ends, whether it ends with birth or an abortion.
 "We tell people who’ve had a full-term delivery do the same thing," Denny says.
-(Interesting fact: According to Denny, abortion involves many fewer risks than giving birth.
-"An abortion is one of the safest surgical procedures you can possibly undergo, and it’s certainly safer than having a full-term pregnancy by orders of magnitude," she says.)
-Denny notes that postpartum women are encouraged to wait six weeks before putting something into their vagina, since the cervix opens a full 10 centimeters (far more than in a surgical abortion) during childbirth.
+(Interesting fact: abortion involves many fewer risks than giving birth.
+"An abortion is one of the safest surgical procedures you can possibly undergo, and it’s certainly safer than having a full-term pregnancy by orders of magnitude," Denny says.)
+Denny notes that after giving birth, people are encouraged to wait six weeks before putting something into their vagina, since the cervix opens a full 10 centimeters (far more than in a surgical abortion) during childbirth.
 Whether you have an abortion or give birth, you should give your body time to recuperate.
 "That is not different, no matter how the pregnancy ends," Denny says.